The views expressed by the host on this program documented to be almost always right, 99.8.

 Nope.

-Because we're not dignified and we're racist and we're bigots, and they haven't been able to change enough minds of us.
+We're the ones that make all these problems real because we're not dignified and we're racist and we're bigots and they haven't been able to change enough minds of us.

 So they need even more time to do it.

-Now the UK Guardian story.
+Now, the UK Guardian story.

-Because it's really isolating today to have a lot of money.
+Wealth therapy is tackling the problems of the rich because it's really isolating today to have a lot of money.

 UK Garden Guardian.

-It's a rainy Wednesday morning, and Clay Cockrell is sitting in his office at Columbus Circle across the street from one Central Park West, which houses Trump International Hotel and Tower.
+It's a rainy Wednesday morning and Clay Cockrell is sitting in his office at Columbus Circle across the street from One Central Park West, which houses Trump International Hotel and Tower.

 Yeah, you know, I shifted toward it naturally, he said, becoming a wealth therapist.